-Table 7: Disaggregated Counterfactual Outcomes
+Table.
+7. Disaggregated Counterfactual Outcomes

-Note: These results reflect percentage changes from their respective baseline scenarios of the partial equilibrium model and are based on estimates of loaded container flows and observed levels of associated trade in containerized manufactured goods.
+Note: These results reflect percentage changes from their respective 2017 baseline scenarios of the partial equilibrium model and are based on estimates of loaded container flows & observed levels of associated trade in containerized manufactured goods.

-importance in this setting.
+While adjustments in individual flow measures and the trade balance are of interest, understanding changes to the scale of overall trade activity is of the greatest importance in this setting.
 Should overall trade activity decline, so too would the associated gains from trade.
 In the case of the multi-country setup, a moderate ECO quota contributes to an 8.5% (4.4%) decline in the value (volume) of containerized trade, which suggests a degradation in the gains to trade the US and its trade partners would have otherwise been able to accrue.